serverless/event-gateway/docs/api.md

 ### Event Definition

-All data that passes through the Event Gateway is formatted as an CloudEvent, based on CloudEvent schema:
+All data that passes through the Event Gateway is formatted as a CloudEvent, based on CloudEvent v0.1 schema:

 * `event-type` - `string` - the event name
 * `event-id` - `string` - the event's instance universally unique ID (provided by the event gateway)